 - A. Entries close and must be into the Senior Fair Board Office by 3pm.
-On Saturday June 29th, 2024.
-Late Entries accepted until July 13th, 2023 at 3pm.
+On Saturday June 28th, 2025.
+Late Entries accepted until July 12th, 2025 at 3pm.
 With \$75/entry.
 If entries are mailed, you may check with the fair board office at 513.892.1423 to see if they have been received before the deadline.
-We are not responsible for delay or loss of mailed entries. - B. Open Class exhibitors must purchase a Society Membership, 4-Day Pass or 7-Day Pass, except Butler County Jr. Fair Exhibitors who are entering their Junior Fair Animals. - C. Stall rental is \$5.00 per head unless it is a 4-H or FFA project.
+We are not responsible for delay or loss of mailed entries. - B. Open Class exhibitors must purchase a Society Membership, 4-Day Pass or 7-Day Pass, except Butler County Jr. Fair Exhibitors who are entering their Junior Fair Animals. - Stall rental is \$5.00 per head unless it is a 4-H or FFA project.
 Entry Fee \$8.00 per entry.
 Fees must be paid at time of entry.
 All Junior Fair animals must be entered under Junior Fair exhibitor's name.
 Do not reserve more stalls/pens than needed.
-If additional housing is reserved and cannot be accommodated, fees will not be refunded. - Livestock must be in their proper places by 1:00 p.m., Saturday, July 20th 2024. - E. Livestock trailers will not be permitted to park in the infield fair week.
-Trailers must be moved off the fairgrounds after 12:00 a.m., Sunday, July 20th 2024. - F. Any exhibitor making a protest against another exhibitor shall deposit \$200.00 with the Secretary at the time of making the complaint and if protest is not sustained will be forfeited. - G. All animals must be exhibited in show ring and judged, even in absence of competition, in order to be awarded premium. - H. All Jr. Fair animals must be entered under Junior Fair exhibitor's name. - Exhibitors must furnish own bedding.
+If additional housing is reserved and cannot be accommodated, fees will not be refunded. - D. Livestock must be in their proper places by 1:00 p.m., Saturday, July 19th 2025. - E. Livestock trailers will not be permitted to park in the infield fair week.
+Trailers must be moved off the fairgrounds by 12:00 a.m., Sunday, July 20th 2025. - F. Any exhibitor making a protest against another exhibitor shall deposit \$200.00 with the Secretary at the time of making the complaint and if protest is not sustained, will be forfeited. - G. All animals must be exhibited in show ring and judged, even in absence of competition, in order to be awarded premium. - H. All Jr. Fair animals must be entered under Junior Fair exhibitor's name. - Exhibitors must furnish own bedding.
 No straw furnished.
-Straw and wood shavings Only type of bedding permitted. - J. Exhibitors must furnish1"x6"x4'8"kick board on all pens along aisles. - K. No chutes or canopies are permitted between any buildings. - L. An exhibitor must not place any obstruction in the aisles and must keep them clean.
-All show boxes must be located with the exhibitors pens. - M. Exhibitor must be 4 years old (day of show) or older to show. - N. No Cooking in barns.
+Straw and wood shavings Only type of bedding permitted. - Exhibitors must furnish a 1"x6"x4'8" kick board on all pens along aisles. - K. No chutes or canopies are permitted between any buildings. - An exhibitor must not place any obstruction in the aisles and must keep them clean.
+All show boxes must be located with the exhibitors pens. - N. No Cooking in barns.

-Rules for Section 1 Crossbred
+Rules for Class 1 Crossbred

 - A. Exhibitors may bring a maximum of two market hogs to the fair.
-(Include Jr. Fair animals in total.) - B. Market hogs will be weighed and tagged Saturday, July 21st from 7:30 a.m. to 11:30p.m.
-Each exhibitor must be with his/her own animals at this time.
+(Include Jr. Fair animals in total.) - Market hogs will be weighed and tagged Saturday, July 19th from 7:30 a.m. to 11:30p.m.
+Each exhibitor must be with his/ her own animals at this time.
 All hogs under 220 lbs or over 300 lbs must be removed from fairgrounds by 10:00 p.m.
 Saturday. - C. All entries will be judged by weight classes.
 All hogs not going though the Jr. Fair sale need to be removed from the fairgrounds Tuesday night, after the Jr. Fair Show.
 All pigs remaining on the grounds will go to the packer. - D. Weight Classes for market hogs will be divided as evenly as possible.
-The number of show classes will be determined once all hogs are weighed and processed. - E. Crossbred classes will be divided into 4 Divisions. - F. A Champion and Reserve Champion will be selected from each division. - G. The Champion and Reserve Champion from each crossbred division will be eligible to show for the Overall Top 5 open class Market Hog. - H. Class 12 is for those who are unsure which purebred class to enter.
+The number of show classes will be determined once all hogs are weighed and processed. - Crossbred classes will be divided into 4 Divisions.
+E. - A Champion and Reserve Champion will be selected from each division. - G. The Champion and Reserve Champion from each crossbred division will be eligible to show for the Overall Top 5 open class Market Hog.